Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 # Lab 10 - Create a VM with PowerShell

-### Estimated timing: 15 minutes
+### Estimated Timing: 15 Minutes

-## Lab overview
+## Lab Overview

-In this walkthrough, we will configure the Cloud Shell, use Azure PowerShell module to create a resource group and virtual machine, and review Azure Advisor recommendations.
+In this walkthrough, we will configure the Cloud Shell, use the Azure PowerShell module to create a resource group and virtual machine, and review Azure Advisor recommendations.

-## Lab objectives
+## Lab Objectives

-In this lab, You will be able to complete the following tasks:
+In this lab, you will be able to complete the following tasks:

-+ Task 1: Configure the Cloud Shell
++ **Task 1:** Configure the Cloud Shell
-+ Task 2: Create a virtual machine
++ **Task 2:** Create a Virtual Machine
-+ Task 3: Execute commands in the Cloud Shell
++ **Task 3:** Execute Commands in the Cloud Shell
-+ Task 4: Review Azure Advisor Recommendations
++ **Task 4:** Review Azure Advisor Recommendations

-## Architecture diagram
+## Architecture Diagram

 ![](../images/az900lab10.JPG)